 What we have found is that good common sense and housekeeping practices keep us safe from most things.
 In general, follow these precautions:

 - Wear an approved dust mask when handling powders so you don't inhale dye or chemical dust.
 Inhaling powders and dusts of any kind is not good for you.
 Inhaling is the main way these type of things can get into your body.
-If you work with dyes and chemicals for a living, upgrade yourself to a good Deluxe Rubber Respirator.
+If you work with dyes and chemicals for a living, have allergies or chemical sensitivities, upgrade yourself to a good Deluxe Rubber Respirator.

 - Wipe up areas where you have been using powdered dyes or chemicals with a damp old towel afterwards, to pick up any stray powder so it won't get into or on stuff.
 Wipe up liquid spills immediately, because after they dry up, they can become airborne.

 - If there is any chance of getting the dyes or chemicals in your eyes, wear protective goggles.